icecube/ppc/doc/index.rst

   - **bad**

     contains String#, OM# of DOMs that are to be considered bad in the fit.
-If this file is found the DOMs in it are excluded from the fit, and the no-hit contribution to the log likelihood sum is taken into account
+If this file is found the DOMs in it are excluded from the fit, and the no-hit contribution to the log likelihood sum is taken into account.

   - **ert**

     contains String#, OM#, ti, tf that define the "DOM errata" list containing time intervals of bad data, which are not to be used.
-May define more than one interval [ti; tf) for each DOM
+May define more than one interval [ti; tf) for each DOM.

+  - **set**

+    contains String#, OM# of the "good DOM list".
+When present and read, only uses DOMs that are on this list.

   - **dat**

     main data file.
 Each line contains: String#, OM#, time in ns, and average charge in p.e.s.
 The data is internally rebinned in 25 ns bins before applying the bayesian deblocking method to merge bins.
 If an event spans over more than 5000 ns then to avoid resizing the fixed 200 bin internal buffers the bin size is increased.
 It is recommended to trim events to keep then at 5000 ns or less in length but throwing away late pulses and coinsident events before or after the main event.
 Coincident events should be cleaned away anyway with, e.g., topological trigger.
 Longer events such as muons crossing the entire detector should of course not be shortened just to fit into 5000 ns, but only to remove afterpulses and coincident events.

+  - **sim**

+    Uses the same format as the "dat" file above.
+Overrides the binned charge values while re-using the binning calculated/optimized for the "dat" file.
+This is useful for re-simulations of the data, where it might be desired to keep the same binning as used for the actual data.

   - **ini**